 Pre-planning your funeral arrangements can take some of the logistical and financial stresses off of your family after your death, and ensure that you get the kind of funeral you want.
 That said, don’t feel pressured to plan it down to the last detail.
-While some have no problem planning their own funeral, it’s understandable if you find it too tough to bear.
+While some have no problem planning their own funeral, it’s understandable if you find it too difficult or overwhelming.
 However, you can still let your family know a few aspects to make it much smoother for everyone involved.

 The Biggest Decision You Should Make: Burial, Cremation Or Donation?

 First and foremost: Let your family and loved ones know if you want to be buried or cremated.
 Or you can put it in your Will or a letter to your family.
 Just let someone know your definitive answer to avoid any unnecessary stress during an already emotional time.
 If you don’t care, let them know that too.

 If you choose burial, you need to purchase a burial plot or a spot in a mausoleum at a cemetery.
 If you choose cremation, you can decide what you want done with the cremated remains, including burial, scattering, or giving them to friends and family members to be stored in an urn.
 [Dig Deeper: Decide What You Want Done With Your Ashes]

 To learn more about body donation, check out this aritcle: How To Donate Your Body To Science

 Engage the services of a funeral home you trust and like and work with their funeral director to plan your burial or cremation and funeral or memorial service.
 The funeral director can also help you purchase any goods and services you’ll need for the burial, cremation, funeral, or memorial service.

 If you’re planning a funeral followed by burial, you will typically work with a funeral director at a funeral home.
 They will help you with all the arrangements, including working with a cemetery to purchase a plot and orchestrate the burial.